trevorwslee/rusty_dumb_tools/README.md

 * `crate::calc::DumbCalcProcessor`: A simple infix calculation processor It can be used to implement a simple calculator in ***Rust***.
 * `crate::ltemp::DumbLineTemplate`: A simple line template for formatting a line.
+  It can be usee for printing values as a line with some template.
+* `crate::lblscreen::DumbLineByLineScreen`: A terminal / text-based "screen" update helper.
-  It might be helpful in creating a terminal-oriented UI
+  It is extended from `crate::ltemp::DumbLineTemplate`, and should be helpful in managing the updates of the formatted lines that acts as a "screen".

 You may also want to refer to the [`crates.io` page about `RustyDumbTools`](https://crates.io/crates/rusty_dumb_tools).